 Continue the bleeding process until all of the air is removed from the system.
 Always keep fluid in the master cylinder while performing the bleeding process.
-Now reach into the cup and tighten the bleeder fitting while still under fluid.
-Set the cup aside and then be sure to tighten the bleeder valve.
+Now reach into the cup and tighten the bleeder fitting while still under fluid to finger tight, closing the system.
+Set the cup aside and then be sure to tighten the bleeder valve with a wrench.

 Once the bleeding is complete refill the master cylinder, just don’t fill it all the way to the top.
 The fluid level should be ½” to ¾” from the top.
 This will allow room for the brake fluid in the reservoir when the bearing self adjusts.
 Unlike brakes, the fluid level will rise in the master cylinder, as the clutch wears, not lower.

 We have a common question with customers that say “my clutch wont bleed” “I cant build pressure” So I ask you, have you played with the master cylinders rod’s adjustment at the pedal?

 The most common issue with not bleeding or building pressure is the master cylinders rod pre-loading the piston inside of the master cylinder when the pedal is in the “home” position.

 When this happens the piston falls short of butting up against the snap ring and blocks the cylinders transfer port to draw a full and complete charge from the reservoir (essentially starving the master cylinder)

 By adjusting the tension on the master cylinders rod when its sitting in the home position you will allow the piston to go all the way to the snap ring and allow the piston to completely clear the transfer port.

 And thus allowing for a full and complete charge of fluid to build pressure.